-Toronto Hydro's ability to operate effectively is also in part dependent on the development, maintenance and management of complex information technology systems.
+Toronto Hydro's ability to operate effectively is also in part dependent on the development, maintenance and management of complex information technology and operational technology systems.
 Computer systems are employed to operate LDC's electricity distribution system, and Toronto Hydro's financial, billing and business systems to capture data and to produce timely and accurate information.

 LDC's electricity distribution infrastructure and technology systems are potentially vulnerable to damage or interruption from cyber-attacks, breaches or other compromises, which could result in business interruption, service disruptions, theft of intellectual property and confidential information (about customers, suppliers, counterparties and employees), additional regulatory scrutiny, litigation and reputational damage.
+The cybersecurity threat landscape is continually evolving and actors are using more sophisticated methods to penetrate information technology systems.
+In particular, the utilities sector, as operators of critical infrastructure and providers of essential services with large customer bases has become an increasing target for cybersecurity activity.
 Toronto Hydro has implemented security controls substantially aligned with industry best practices and standards including the National Institute of Standards and Technology Cybersecurity Framework and the OEB's Ontario Cyber Security Framework, and maintains cyber insurance.
 Cyber-attacks, breaches or other compromises of electricity distribution infrastructure and technology systems could result in service disruptions and system failures, including as a result of a failure to provide electricity to customers, property damage, corruption or unavailability of critical data or confidential employee or customer information.
 A significant breach could materially adversely affect the financial performance of Toronto Hydro or its reputation and standing with customers, regulators and in the financial markets.
 It could also expose Toronto Hydro to third-party claims.
+Overseeing the management of these risks, Toronto Hydro's Audit Committee receives a comprehensive annual update on the organization's cybersecurity program and responses.